T-JN/ALL-Research/README.md

 # ALL-Research
-The results of the research below (source codes, algorithms, numerical indicators, visualizations, etc.) are in a private repository.
+The results of the research  (source codes, algorithms, numerical indicators, visualizations, etc.) are in a private repository.

 1. Network infrastructures assessment stability